idelsink/aignostics-python-sdk/docs/partials/README_main.md

 ```

 For convenience the the `application run execute` command combines preparation, upload, submission and download.
-The below is equivalent to the above, while adding additionally required metadata using a mapping
+The below is equivalent to the above, while adding additionally required metadata using a mapping:

 ```shell
 uvx aignostics dataset idc download 1.3.6.1.4.1.5962.99.1.1069745200.1645485340.1637452317744.2.0 data/